emperorofmars/stf_godot/readme.md

 * Unpack the `addons/stf_godot` directory into the `addons` directory of your godot project.
 * Enable it under `Project` → `Project Settings` → `Plugins` → `stf_godot`

+## Development
+Open the repository folder as a Godot project.\
+Preferably use VSCode with the [recommended extensions](./.vscode/extensions.json).

 ## License
 All source-code in this repository, except when noted in individual files and/or directories, is licensed under either: